 Speaking of money, it is vital to teach your kids money management skills.
 So many people stress about student loan debt and credit card debt.
 Help your child learn to save money at a young age and to not spend money they don’t have.

 Assist them with their first bank account and teach them to balance their checkbook regularly.
 Explain that they need to pay what they owe in a timely manner.
-And to work hard so they can earn a decent income.
+Teach them to build a simple budget and to work hard so they can earn a decent income.

 Knowing some basic emergency and first aid is another valuable life skill.
 Starting at a young age, children should learn their home address and how to call 911 in the event of an emergency.

 Courtesies like saying “hello”, to a passerby on a walk, or holding the door for someone else.
-I want my children to have decent table manners, know where to place their napkin, and which fork to use.
-They should also speak to adults respectfully, and address them properly with Mr. and Ms. as appropriate.
+I want my children to have manners and grow to be respectful and helpful adults.

 They should be taught not to mistreat them.
 Reminding children that animals have to be fed, watered, and cleaned up after, emphasizes that we have a responsibility to those that depend on us.